mo-azfar/OTRS-Ticket-Notification-To-Telegram-Group/README.md

 		an so on..

 		Notes:
-		* Add the bot (1) into the your telegram group and start the conversation with the created telegram bot first by using telegram. e.g: /hello @BOT_NAME
+		* Add the bot (1) into the your telegram group and start the conversation with the bot first.

+		e.g: /hello @BOT_NAME

 		* By using  https://api.telegram.org/bot<TOKEN>/getUpdates , we can obtain the chat_id of the group